luckykadam/kickup/README.md

 <br> Although it implements Group Management System, this code can be used as a started code for any quick project.

 ### Files
+All the source code is inside `src` directory.

 #### command_line_interface.py
 This file represents Command Line Interface module.
 It interacts directly with `GroupManager`, but not with data access module.